lmmx/scholaRdaemon/README.md

 The default parameter for `authfile.name` is 'twitter_authfile.json', and after prompts the file is stored in the working directory.

-`TwitterAuth()` wraps `setup_twitter_oauth` to authenticate using the same file (again a different file can be specified with the `authfile.name` parameter).
-See the [wiki page for manual authenication details](https://github.com/lmmx/ScholarDaemon/wiki/Manual-authentication-details), but the R code `source`d above should take care of things with `CreateTwitterAuthFile()`.
+* `TwitterAuth()` wraps `setup_twitter_oauth` to authenticate using the same file (again a different file can be specified with the `authfile.name` parameter).
+* See the [wiki page for manual authenication details](https://github.com/lmmx/ScholarDaemon/wiki/Manual-authentication-details), but the R code `source`'d above should take care of things with the function `CreateTwitterAuthFile()`.
+I've tried to make the setup method fairly interactive.

-To write a tweet uses the `updateStatus()` function, modified to take [t.co URL shortening](https://dev.twitter.com/overview/t.co) into account with `abbrevTitles()` before passing a tweet to the API call.
+* To write a tweet uses the `updateStatus()` function, modified to take [t.co URL shortening](https://dev.twitter.com/overview/t.co) into account with `abbrevTitles()` before passing a tweet to the API call.

-> As well as the core `text` parameter, a `mediaPath` can also be passed to `updateStatus`, so pictures such as graphical abstracts could potentially be supplied this way.
-You can also `searchTwitter`, `getUser`, `twListToDF`, `userTimeline`, `homeTimeline` - see the [vignette](http://geoffjentry.hexdump.org/twitteR.pdf) for full details.
+As well as the core `text` parameter which is all this script uses, a `mediaPath` can also be passed to `updateStatus`, so pictures such as graphical abstracts could potentially be supplied this way.
+You can also `searchTwitter`, `getUser`, `twListToDF`, `userTimeline`, `homeTimeline` - see the `twitteR` [vignette](http://geoffjentry.hexdump.org/twitteR.pdf) for full details.